devunt/purple-line/LINE_PROTOCOL.md

 Object storage server
 ---------------------

-Message attachment files are stored on a separate server at https://os.line.naver.jp/ which is internally referred to as the "object storage server".
-It serves files via HTTPS with the same authentication protocol as above.
+Media files are stored on a separate server at http://os.line.naver.jp/ which is internally referred to as the "object storage server".
+Some files (such as message attachments) seem to require authentication with the same protocol as above, but some files (such as buddy icons) don't seem to require authentication.

+It serves files over both HTTP and HTTPS with the same authentication protocol as above.

 Login procedure
 ---------------